xizon/fullstack-react-app-template/CONTRIBUTING.md

-# Contributing to Uix Create React App
+# Contributing to Full-Stack React Application Template

 Hi, there!